awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-managedrulegroupstatement.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VendorName`  <a name="cfn-wafv2-webacl-managedrulegroupstatement-vendorname"></a>
 The name of the managed rule group vendor\.
-You use this, along with the rule group name, to identify the rule group\.
+You use this, along with the rule group name, to identify a rule group\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`